Compare Cheap Flights from Sydney to Bali, Indonesia

 *Prices on this page are subject to change without notice, perform a search to view live pricing.
 Prices are inclusive of taxes and airline surcharges.
 Webjet fees per flight booking: Webjet Servicing Fee: Domestic $21.95, NZ/Pacific $24.95, International $32.95.
 Booking Price Guarantee: Domestic $12.95, NZ/Pacific $14.95, International $21.95.
 Varying payment fees are included in the price breakdown on Webjet’s checkout page, once your payment method has been selected.

 Looking to escape the city for a little piece of paradise?
-Webjet has got you covered.
+Webjet has got you covered with cheap flights to Bali from Sydney.

 Things to Do in Bali